nchenderson/elements-nonpar-stat/docs/03-rankstatLatex.md

 * The **sign test** can be thought of as a test of whether or not the median of a distribution is greater than zero (or greater than some other fixed value $\theta_{0}$).

-* Frequently, the sign test is explained in the following context:
+* Frequently, the sign test is applied in the following context:
     + Suppose we have observations $D_{1}, \ldots, D_{n}$ which arise from the model
 \begin{equation}
 D_{i} = \theta + \varepsilon_{i},